aws-samples/bedrock-claude-chatbot/README.md

    - Use Amazon S3 and CloudWatch gateway/interface endpoints for necessary access.

 2. **IAM Permissions**:
-   - Scope down the Lambda execution role to only Amazon S3 and the required S3 resources.
-This is in addition to `AWSLambdaBasicExecutionRole` policy.
+   - Scope down the AWS Lambda and/or Amazon Athena workgroup execution role to only Amazon S3 and the required S3 resources.
+This is in addition to `AWSLambdaBasicExecutionRole` policy if using AWS Lambda.

 3. **Library Restrictions**:
    - Only libraries specified in `Docker/requirements.txt` will be available at runtime.
    - Modify this list carefully based on your needs.

 4. **Resource Allocation**:
-   - Adjust Lambda `timeout` and `memory-size` based on data size and analysis complexity.
+   - Adjust AWS Lambda function `timeout` and `memory-size` based on data size and analysis complexity.

 5. **Production Considerations**:
    - This application is designed for POC use.